mendix/docs/content/howto/monitoring-troubleshooting/debug-microflows-remotely.md

 {{% /alert %}}

 {{% alert type="warning" %}}
-**It is currently not possible to debug Nanoflows remotely.**

-If you are debugging in the cloud, any breakpoint added to a nanoflow will be disabled, as it is not currently possible to debug nanoflows remotely.
+**It is currently not possible to debug nanoflows remotely.** If you are debugging in the cloud, any breakpoint added to a nanoflow will be disabled.
 {{% /alert %}}

 **This how-to will teach you how to do the following:**